 Masterpiece Stories

-Soledad Castillo Jara 26 April 2020 min Read
+Soledad Castillo Jara 8 September 2024 min Read

 Sofonisba Anguissola was a late Renaissance Italian painter who was born in Cremona around 1532 and passed away in Palermo in 1625.
 She worked in the court of Philip II of Spain and established an international reputation for her ability to paint portraits.
 At a time when women were not accepted as apprentices in the workshops of artists, most female painters came from families where the father was a painter.
 Sofonisba Anguissola was an exception to this rule.

 She studied with painters Bernardino Campi and Bernardino Gatti and, according to a letter from her father, now found at the Buonarroti Archives in Florence, she was held in high esteem by Michelangelo.
-Giorgio Vasari, known for his biographies of many Renaissance artists, wrote in his Lives of the Most Eminent Painters, Sculptors, and Architects that she had not only learned to draw, paint, and copy from nature and from the works of other artists, but also produced beautiful paintings of her own.
+Giorgio Vasari, known for his biographies of many Renaissance artists, wrote in his Lives of the Most Eminent Painters, Sculptors, and Architects that she had not only learned to draw, paint, and copy from nature and from the works of other artists but also produced beautiful paintings of her own.

 Such is the fame of the woman that the 25-year-old Anthony van Dyck visited in Palermo on the 12th of July 1624.
 His notes on the visit and the sketch that he made of her are found in his Italian Sketchbook, now at the British Museum.
 By the time of the visit, Sofonisba Anguissola was an aged woman.
 Van Dyck believed her to be 96 years old.
-Now we know that she was actually 92 and died the following year.
+Now we know that she was 92 and died the following year.
 Therefore, this portrait is one of her last ones, along with Sofonisba Anguissola on Her Deathbed, painted around 1625.

 Despite her old age, she was still lucid and her hands did not tremble.
-However, she could no longer paint due to loss of sight, which must have been a pity both for her and for her visitor.
+However, she could no longer paint due to loss of sight, which must have been a pity for her and her visitor.
 Nonetheless, the visit proved to be useful for the young Flemish painter.
 As he notes, she was courteous and had a good memory.
 She told him about her life and, as he was drawing her portrait, gave him some advice on the use of light.
 A feeling of admiration is evident in Van Dyck’s text.

-More details on the sketchbook, including an image of the sketch itself as well as the full text of the notes in Italian and an English translation, can be found in Lionel Cust’s A description of the sketch-book by Sir Anthony Van Dyck, used by him in Italy, 1621-1627 and preserved in the collection of the Duke of Devonshire, K. G. at Chatsworth.
+More details on the sketchbook, including an image of the sketch itself as well as the full text of the notes in Italian and an English translation, can be found in Lionel Cust’s description of the sketch-book by Sir Anthony Van Dyck, used by him in Italy, 1621-1627 and preserved in the collection of the Duke of Devonshire, K. G. at Chatsworth.

 Anthony van Dyck, Portrait of Sofonisba Anguissola, c.
 1624, Knole, Kent, United Kingdom.